 The Chief Justice is assisted in managing the affairs of the Quebec appeal division by a designated coordinating judge in Quebec City.
 The Honourable Madam Justice Dominique Bélanger was so designated in 2018.

-To ensure the proper dispatch of the business of the Court of Appeal, the Chief Justice may ask the Chief Justice of the Superior Court to release one or more judges of that court to sit in the Court of Appeal as an ad hoc judge, that is to say, on a temporary basis, for a specified period of time.
-An ad hoc judge has all the powers and performs all the duties of a judge of the Court of Appeal.
+To ensure the proper dispatch of the business of the Court of Appeal, the Chief Justice may ask the Chief Justice of the Superior Court to release one or more judges of that court to sit in the Court of Appeal as ad hoc judges, that is to say, on a temporary basis, for a specified period of time.
+An ad hoc judge has all the powers and duties of a judge of the Court of Appeal.

-A supernumerary judge is someone who chooses to change the extent of his or her regular judicial duties to continue his or her career until retirement and thus benefit from a reduced judicial workload.
-The status of supernumerary judge was created in the early 1970s with the coming into force, at the federal level, of An Act to amend the Judges Act and the Financial Administration Act, S.C.
-1970-71-72 (19-20 Eliz.
-II), c.
-55, s.
-6 and An Act to amend the Judges Act, R.S.C.
-1970 (2nd Supp.), c.
-16, s.
-5, and in Quebec, of An Act to amend the Courts of Justice Act, S.Q.
-1972, c.
-11, s.
-1. It was not until 1980, however, that the first judge of the Court of Appeal opted for this status.
+A supernumerary judge is someone who chooses to change the extent of his or her regular judicial duties to benefit from a reduced judicial workload while continuing to serve as a judge until retirement.
+The status of supernumerary judge was created in the early 1970s with the coming into force of the federal Act to amend the Judges Act and the Financial Administration Act and An Act to amend the Judges Act as well as, in Quebec, the Act to amend the Courts of Justice Act.
+It was not until 1980, however, that the first judge of the Court of Appeal opted to adopt this status.